 You can also check out the unique circular fishing jetty the Whyalla foreshore, learn about Whyalla’s role in WWII or see a local Elvis collection.

 Cowell is next seaside town.
 Stop here to check out the Cowell silo art.
 It is one of three sets of painted silos you will see on this trip.

 If it’s time for lunch, the Franklin Harbour Hotel, right on the foreshore, does great pub meals.
 For a lighter meal or even just a coffee and snack, Nel’s Cafe is the place to go.

-If you still have plenty of time and enjoy great coastal scenery, take a detour off the bitumen to Point Gibbon.
+If you still have plenty of time and enjoy the great coastal scenery, take a detour off the bitumen to Point Gibbon.
 It can’t really be called a town, it’s just a few shacks and camping areas, but the cliffs and beaches are beautiful.

 Both Arno Bay and Port Neill are typical coastal fishing towns.
 Drive in to take a look, stroll along the foreshore or jetty and see what the locals are catching.
 There’s also a mangrove boardwalk in Arno Bay to stretch your legs on.

 After exploring the town, make your way to the Tumby Bay Hotel for a meal and enjoy the country pub atmosphere.